-A vast spectrum of answers is brought together in the exhibition; each expression of the 130 artists reflects another aspect of our time, whether philosophical, social, political, economical or ecological.
-Every answer relates to a different point of view.
+A vast spectrum of answers is brought together in the exhibition; every response relates to a different point of view.
 It shows that artistic thinking is rooted in specific social experience.

 The participating artists come from 41 different countries and from all continents.
 Flyers includes contributions from Austria, Switzerland, France, Germany, Netherlands, Cuba, England, Ireland, Croatia, Hungary, Kosovo, Poland, Turkey, Italy, Cyprus, Iceland, Norway, Finland, Russia, Egypt, Ethiopia, Cameroon, Togo, Senegal, Argentina, Chile, Iran, Japan, South Korea, China, Australia, Canada and the USA.